flash62au/WiTcontroller/README.md

 ---

-**Why WiTcontroller?**
+## Why WiTcontroller?

 <img src="images/petegsx_version.png" width="150" style="float:right;"></img>

-There are a number of excellent DIY DCC controllers available but most require a lot of components and a lot of soldering.
+There are a number of excellent DIY DCC controllers available, but most require a lot of components and a lot of soldering.
 I wanted to create the simplest possible controller so that it would be as easy (as possible) to make one.

 In its basic form, the WiTcontroller uses only four components plus a battery.
 You can even put it together without soldering, though I don't recommend that for long term use.